mariadb-corporation/libmarias3/README.rst

 This is a lightweight C library to read/write to AWS S3 buckets using objects in memory.

-You will need an access key which for S3 can be created at: https://console.aws.amazon.com/iam/home?#/security_credentials
+You will need an access key which for AWS can be created at `the AWS security crenditials page <https://console.aws.amazon.com/iam/home?#/security_credentials>`_.

 Compiling
 ---------